cyberark/conjur-authn-k8s-client/README.md

 - `CONJUR_AUTHN_URL`: URL pointing to authenticator service endpoint
 - `CONJUR_AUTHN_LOGIN`: Host login for pod e.g. `namespace/service_account/some_service_account`
 - `CONJUR_SSL_CERTIFICATE`: Public SSL cert for Conjur connection
 - `CONJUR_TOKEN_TIMEOUT`: Timeout for fetching a new token (defaults to 6 minutes).
                           In most cases, this variable should not be modified.
+The value should be in a format that can be parsed with [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) (e.g "6m0s")

 Flow: